 These tips can help to prevent heat-related illness during periods of extremely hot temperatures:

 - Stay inside in air-conditioned buildings as much as possible.
 Air-conditioning is the number one way to protect yourself against heat-related illness.
-If your home is not air-conditioned, visit one of Denver’s cooling stations
+If your home is not air-conditioned, visit a public location, like a library, to cool off.

 - Drink more water than usual and don’t wait until you’re thirsty to drink